 You have the right to refuse induction.

-You have the right to put down other people’s stores and tune into your body and
+You have the right to put down other people’s stories and tune into your body and

 your own deep knowing.